tusing/yubikey-pki/README.md

 	-h, --help: Prints help
 ```

-Generate the root CA for the root of your choice, and import it to your YubiKey.
-This will **overwrite slot 9c** on your YubiKey's PIV application.

-To create a root CA for `example.com`:
+To create a root CA for `example.com` and load it into your YubiKey:

 ```bash
 # Using Nix: